Why unique business names are so Important

 The Snapple name came from one of the company’s products, a carbonated apple juice.
 The founders’ described it as a “snappy apple” drink, which was then shortened to Snapple.

-The name is great, because it’s an invented word that phonetically makes sense.
-You only have to hear the name once, and it sticks in your mind.
+The name is great because it’s an invented word that phonetically makes sense.
+It’s one of the more iconic unique business names: you only have to hear the name once, and it sticks in your mind.

 Tesla Motors was named after Nikola Tesla, the inventor of the induction motor and alternating-current (AC) power transmission.